On this page

 PFAS are a group of manufactured chemicals.
 There are thousands of types of PFAS.

 Find out more in PFAS and EPA: A quick reference guide from Victoria’s environmental regulator (publication 1836).

 PFAS in the environment

-PFAS move easily through the environment through surface water runoff and leaching to groundwater.
-Low concentrations of PFAS can be found in Australia in soil, sediment, surface water, groundwater, biota and waste.
-The movement of PFAS in the environment is shown in Figures 1 and 2.
+PFAS moves easily through the environment through surface water runoff and leaching to groundwater.
+Once in the environment, PFAS has a long half-life, which means that its components break down very slowly over time.
+Low concentrations of PFAS are found in Australia, and across the globe.
+PFAS has been detected in soil, sediment, surface water, groundwater, biota and plants.

 Information about storage, transport and disposal of PFAS-impacted materials and wastes is on the PFAS and waste page.